Updated as per "Systematics of moths in the genus Catocala (Lepidoptera, Erebidae) IV.

 #8795 Catocala palaeogama form phalanga; wingspan: 60-70mm.
 In this form, fw basal area and subterminal area are very dark against a much lighter background.
 Dark bar in the outer half of the median area, paralleling the inner margin halfway between the inner margin and the light, closed subreniform spot is especially evident.
 Joe Garris image.

 ** 8770 Catocala innubens; Betrothed; 55-72mm.
-Fw mottled with white, grey & brown, & subrenifrom spot tends to be lighter in colour, although sometimes obscured by an indistinct blackish bar running from middle of basal/thorax connection to just below much lighter apex at outer margin.
-Jim Vargo image.
+Forewing is mottled with white, grey and brown, and subrenifrom spot tends to be lighter in colour, although it is sometimes obscured by an indistinct blackish bar which runs from middle of basal/thorax connection to just below much lighter apex at outer margin.

 ** 8770 Catocala innubens form scintillans; Betrothed; 55-72mm.